sbrah00568/mkmjava-dataentry/README.md

 # mkmjava-dataentry
-mkmjava-dataentry helps automate data entry process to mobile apps.
+This project aims to automate the data entry process for specific mobile or web apps, helping my mom avoid the tedious task of manually inputting a lot of data.